-Relying on traditional cost tracking and project reporting methods - like complex spreadsheets and legacy desktop applications - only makes a real estate professional’s job harder and their projects more vulnerable to potentially catastrophic mistakes.
+Relying on traditional cost tracking and project reporting tools and methods - like complex spreadsheets and legacy desktop applications - only makes a real estate professional’s job harder and their projects more vulnerable to potentially catastrophic mistakes.

 By better understanding how spreadsheets and legacy applications are letting your team down, you'll notice that a purpose-built solution for developers will set you on the path to delivering projects on-time and on-budget with more visibility and less risk.

 Real estate teams that are not using modern technology are:

 - Making gut decisions based on static data.
 This data needs to be manually updated and is quickly outdated, causing decision-making to be challenging and backwards-looking.

 - Force-fitting CRE projects into the wrong solution.
 Spreadsheets are always either too simple to provide any additional analysis for the team or too complicated that only one member of the team --usually a single PM-- can actually navigate it.
 Using traditional software - that wasn’t created with CRE developers in mind - cannot possibly adapt to the nuances of project delivery.